Shesh Theke Shuru

-Shesh Theke Shuru is a 2019 Indian Bengali language action drama film directed by Raj Chakraborty while story, screenplay and dialogues were written by Aditya Sengupta.
+Shesh Theke Shuru is a 2019 Indian Bengali language action crime drama film directed by Raj Chakraborty while story, screenplay and dialogues were written by Aditya Sengupta.
 The film features Jeet, Koel and Ritabhari Chakraborty in the lead roles.
 It was shot across London, Dhaka and Kolkata.
 The movie was adapted from the novel Water & Fire.
 The film became the 50th acting credit for Jeet.

 Plot

 A Dhaka-based businessman Mahid Sheikh falls for Pujarini, a charming research scholar from Kolkata but dark secrets from Mahid's past threaten to resurface and shatter their peaceful world.